EpistasisLab/tpot/README.md

 ## Installation

-TPOT2 requires a working installation of Python.
+TPOT requires a working installation of Python.

 ### Creating a conda environment (optional)

-We recommend using conda environments for installing TPOT2, though it would work equally well if manually installed without it.
+We recommend using conda environments for installing TPOT, though it would work equally well if manually installed without it.

 [More information on making anaconda environments found here.](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

 ```
-conda create --name tpot2env python=3.10
+conda create --name tpotenv python=3.10
-conda activate tpot2env
+conda activate tpotenv
 ```

 ### Packages Used